-Provide a detailed budget for the budget items and amounts for which Wenner-Gren funding is requested.
+Provide a budget only for the items and amounts you are requesting from Wenner-Gren.
 If your project is dependent on funding from more than one source, you should include a brief description of the items not covered in your Wenner-Gren budget together with the cost of these items.
 Please also include a statement of the feasibility of your project if additional funding is not forthcoming.

 It is important to include a detailed breakdown of the budget, showing how expenses were estimated in each category.
 You should use the categories listed below when relevant and be detailed in your justification/explanation.
 Items not fully justified will not be considered.

-- Per Diem expenses should be an accurate reflection of the actual costs of carrying out the research.
+- Per Diem expenses should be an accurate reflection of the actual costs of carrying out the project.
 The Foundation rarely if ever pays US State Department per diems for foreign travel.
-If the applicant does not have a clear idea of the costs of research, s/he should consult with others who have experience in the area.
-The Fulbright-Hayes or the Economic and Social Research Council (UK) websites also provide international per diem/maintenance allowance estimates appropriate for academic research.
 All per diem amounts should be justified.

 - Supplies and equipment directly related to the successful completion of the project.
 For items of equipment costing in excess of $750, include a donation statement as well as a justification.
-The Justification should include:
+The Donation Statement should include:

-- Why use of such equipment cannot be obtained from your institution.
+- Why use of such equipment is not available to you

 - Why funding cannot be obtained from other sources

-Please note that the Foundation expects applicants to request cost-effective equipment that is appropriate for their research.
-Costs of unusually expensive equipment, such as high-end laptop computers or camcorders, must be justified in the context of the research to be carried out and not merely by the fact that such equipment would be nice to have.
+Please note that the Foundation expects applicants to request cost-effective equipment that is appropriate for their project.
+Costs of unusually expensive equipment, such as high-end laptop computers or camcorders, must be justified in the context of achieving your IPAA project goals and not merely by the fact that such equipment would be nice to have.

 - Personal income taxes

-- Travel, subsistence, insurance, etc. expenses of non-project personnel, including family, accompanying the applicant to the field.
+- Travel, subsistence, insurance, etc. expenses of non-project personnel including family member.

 - Institutional overhead, or institutional support

-- Expenses incurred prior to the effective date of grant
+- Expenses incurred prior to the effective date of the grant